ltpitt/python-jupyter-RNN-tv-script-generation/README.md

 ### Batches
-Implement `get_batches` to create batches of input and targets using `int_text`.
+Implementing `get_batches` to create batches of input and targets using `int_text`.
 The batches should be a Numpy array with the shape `(number of batches, 2, batch size, sequence length)`.
 Each batch contains two elements:
 - The first element is a single batch of **input** with the shape `[batch size, sequence length]`
 - The second element is a single batch of **targets** with the shape `[batch size, sequence length]`

-If you can't fill the last batch with enough data, drop the last batch.
+If it is not possible to fill the last batch with enough data, drop the last batch.

 For exmple, `get_batches([1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20], 3, 2)` would return a Numpy array of the following:
 ```